-Slated for completion over the next five years, the 15 projects range from new trailheads and bathrooms to new water access points and playgrounds.
-Nine projects are on the east side of the Trail, four on the west, and two along the entirety of the Trail.
-The map below identifies the 15 projects and provides detailed descriptions of each (click to enlarge).
+The projects were all slated for completion when TTC celebrated its 20th Anniversary in 2023.
+The projects ranged from new trailheads and bathrooms to new water access points and playgrounds.
+Nine projects were on the east side of the Trail, four on the west, and two along the entirety of the Trail.
+The map below identifies the 15 projects and provides detailed descriptions (click to enlarge).

 Excellent signage is a critical component of a successful urban trail.
-TTF has already completed a Master Signage Package that has been installed west of I-35 that includes wayfinding and spoke trails signs.
-This signage promotes a favorable image of Austin characterized by originality, quality, beauty and civic pride.
-Not only does the master signage package need to be installed on the Trail’s east side, an inventory of all remaining Trail signs needs to be completed so that all signage is comprehensive coordinated and functional.
+TTC had already completed a Master Signage Package installed west of I-35, including wayfinding and spoke trails signs.
+This signage promotes a favorable image of Austin characterized by originality, quality, beauty, and civic pride.
+Not only does a signage package need to be installed on the Trail’s east side, but an inventory of all remaining Trail signs needs to be completed so that all signage is comprehensively coordinated and functional.

-The Trail Foundation’s Ecological Restoration program is now entering its fifth year of implementation.
-Using the Ecological Restoration Guidelines as reference for this ongoing work, this program continues to grow in sophistication and impact for the health of the Trail and surrounding parkland ecosystems.
-This program encourages the strategic use of resources from all city departments, including the Parks and Recreation Department, Forestry and Watershed Protection, to have the greatest impact to the ecological and aesthetic value of an exceptional natural resource: our Trail.
+Using the Ecological Restoration Guidelines as a reference for this ongoing work, this program continues to grow in sophistication and impact on the health of the Trail and surrounding parkland ecosystems.
+This program encourages the strategic use of resources from all city departments, including the Parks and Recreation Department and Forestry and Watershed Protection, to have the greatest impact on the ecological and aesthetic value of an exceptional natural resource: our Trail.

 Zilker Trailhead

-With the growing use of the Trail, there is an increasing number of Trail users entering between the end of the Zilker berms and the Trail’s native areas.
-By creating a trailhead that addresses this increased use, while protecting the sensitive natural areas, we can accommodate the needs of nature and users alike.
+With the growing use of the Trail, an increasing number of Trail users are entering between the end of the Zilker berms and the Trail’s native areas.
+By creating a trailhead that addresses this increased use while protecting sensitive natural areas, we can accommodate the needs of nature and users alike.

 Lamar Boardwalk Study (Northshore)